You’re no rookie. You’ve been hitting the gym (or your home gym “sanctuary”) and getting strong.

 For most people, the answer is no. But it doesn’t have to be that way, and we’ll show you how.

-Can You Move in Multiple Planes of Motion, Bro?
+You Should Move in Multiple Planes of Motion

 Strength is an essential part of feeling confident that your body is up for the tasks it needs to be.
 It doesn’t really matter what your particular day looks like—it’s guaranteed that you need strength all the time in your daily life.